PulexIrritans/Heelhook-Capstone/README.md

 ### An app for boulder sport enthusiasts

 Heelhook is the boulder buddy that you waited for.
 It shows you all boulder routes available in your boulder club.
 Search and select a route to explore it's details.
 Track your climbs, give feedback.
-And see valuable insights about your achievements displayed in easy to undertand graphical charts.
+And see valuable insights about your achievements displayed in easy to understand graphical charts.
 See yourself grow as a climber and compare yourself with other climbers if you like.

 ### Demo